david0110/AngularCourse/Ejemplos/Back/DatabaseConnection/Readme.md

 3. To use the connection to the database you should create a instance of the DBContext.
 After you create the DBContext instance you should be able to access to every table you have in you database.
 Ex: `db.MyTable`
-Then you should use the main operations on the tables:
+Then you can use the main operations on the tables:

 	1. **List**: In order to get all the entries from the table (SELECT * FROM), you should use the `.ToList()` method.